Privacy & Security using Mobile Internet

 Mobile users are naturally exposed to more potential risks because they are connecting in so many different environments.

 Wi-Fi networks, particularly unsecured and unmanaged public networks, can have hidden threats lurking.
-And even on password protected networks, you may still be subject to snooping or attack from anyone else who has the network password and who happens to be connected to the same Wi-Fi access point.
+And even on password-protected networks, you may still be subject to snooping or attack from anyone who has the network password and who happens to be connected to the same Wi-Fi access point.

 Even with "unlimited" cellular plans, high-speed data limits and coverage issues may force cellular users onto very sketchy Wi-Fi to get their online fix.

 And even if you trust that your connection is secure - what about the sites that you are connecting to?
 Do you trust them?

 The number of potential threats lurking online is almost enough to make you want to pull the plug permanently!

 Fortunately, mobile internet security isn't that hard if you follow a few basic rules of thumb.

 And when something does go wrong - a few prudent precautions taken in advance can keep an "incident" just an annoyance, rather than a disaster.

 If you're a member, please log in above to access the exclusive portions of our content.